-Winter Olympics 2018: Russians appeal against Pyeongchang exclusion adjourned
+Winter Olympics: Russian appeals against Pyeongchang exclusion decided on Friday

 The IOC also banned 43 Russians for life from the Olympics following a further inquiry.

-Thirteen of those 28 - and two coaches - then asked to be allowed to compete in Pyeongchang but were turned down by the IOC.
+Thirteen of the 28 - and two coaches - asked to be allowed to compete in Pyeongchang but were turned down by the IOC.

 A special IOC panel "agreed the decision of the Cas had not lifted the suspicion of doping".